Intervening to Learn and Compose Causally Disentangled Representations: Architecture

 Because the intervention layer is modeled after an SEM, it is straightforward to perform latent concept interventions using the calculus of interventions in an SEM.

 \begin{remark} Crucially, no part of this SEM is fixed or known---everything is trained end-to-end.
 In particular, we do not assume a known causal DAG or even a known causal order.
-This stands in contrast to previous work on causal generative models such as CausalGAN \citep{kocaoglu2017causalgan} and CausalVAE \citep{yang2021causalvae}. \end{remark}
+This stands in contrast to previous work on causal generative models \citep[e.g.][]{kocaoglu2017causalgan,yang2021causalvae}. \end{remark}

-\paragraph{Concept interventions} For simplicity, assume here that the concepts are each one-dimensional with $\dim(\bc_{j})=\dim(\beps_{j})=1$; generalization to multi-dimensional concepts is more or less straightforward and explained below.
+\paragraph{Concept interventions} Assume for now that the concepts are each one-dimensional with $\dim(\bc_{j})=\dim(\beps_{j})=1$; extensions to multi-dimensional concepts are straightforward and explained below.
 The structural coefficients $\alpha_{kj}\in\R$ capture direct causal effects between concepts, with $\alpha_{kj}\ne0$ indicating the presence of an edge $\bc_{k}\to\bc_{j}$.
-An intervention on the $j$th concept requires deleting all these incoming edges; i.e., setting $\alpha_{\cdot j}=0$, updating the outgoing edges from $\beps_{j}$, as well as replacing $\beps_{j}$ with a new $\beps_{j}^\prime$, which results from updating the incoming edges to $\beps_{j}$ in the preceding layer.
+An intervention on the $j$th concept requires deleting each incoming edge; i.e., setting $\alpha_{\cdot j}=0$, updating the outgoing edges from $\beps_{j}$, as well as replacing $\beps_{j}$ with a new $\beps_{j}^\prime$, which results from updating the incoming edges to $\beps_{j}$ in the preceding layer.
 Thus, during training, when we intervene on $\bc_{j}$, we zero out the row $\alpha_{\cdot j}$ while replacing the column $\alpha_{j\cdot}$ with a new column $\beta_{j\cdot}$ that is trained specifically for this interventional setting.
 The result is $\dcon+1$ intervention-specific layers: $A_{0}$ for the observational setting, and $A_{1},\ldots,A_{\dcon}$ for each interventional setting.
-This is captured as a three-way tensor where each slice of this tensor captures a different interventional context that corresponds to intervening on different concepts.
-At inference time, to generate interventional samples, we simply swap out the $A_{0}$ for $A_{j}$.
-Moreover, multi-target interventions can be sampled by zero-ing out multiple rows and substituting multiple $\beta_{j\cdot}$'s and $\beps_{j}$'s.
+This yields a three-way tensor where each slice of this tensor captures a different context that corresponds to intervening on different concepts.
+At inference time, to generate interventional samples we simply swap out the $A_{0}$ for $A_{j}$.
+Moreover, multi-target interventions can be sampled by zeroing out multiple rows and substituting multiple $\beta_{j\cdot}$'s and $\beps_{j}$'s.